Twins Submit Proposal To Walz To Bring Back 10,000 To Target Field By Opening Day

 MINNEAPOLIS (WCCO) — Believe it or not, we’re about six weeks away from Twins opening day.
 After a 2020 season with no fans allowed, this year the team hopes to have 10,000 fans in stadium.

-“We have every intent of bringing fans back this year,” said Matt Hoy, the VP of Operations for the Twins.READ MORE: Twins Finalize $2M Deal With Starting Pitcher Matt Shoemaker
+“We have every intent of bringing fans back this year,” said Matt Hoy, the VP of Operations for the Twins.READ MORE: Stan Williams, Fearsome Pitcher For Dodgers & Twins, Dies At 84

 Hoy is already down in Fort Myers for spring training, where the team is rolling out a test drive of how they hope to bring fans back to Target Field for opening day and beyond.